 The button should always be big and easy to tap.
 Also, notice the CTA button copy is super specific - there's no room for doubt.
 The users know what the next step is.

-Here's how it looks:
+Here's how it looks on a mobile device:

 You can easily configure this from the form section in FunnelKit Checkout.
 Just drag and drop the 'Products' field into any section (wherever you'd like to display this editable cart).